winitzki/chymyst-book/chymyst05.md

 When this is run, the reactions will cycle through the four molecules `a`, `b`, `c`, `d` while incrementing the value each time, until the value 100 or higher is reached by the molecule `d`.

-Now, suppose we need to write a reaction site where we have `n` molecules and `n` reactions, instead of just four, where `n` is a run-time parameter.
+Now, suppose we need to write a reaction site where we have `n` molecules and `n` reactions instead of just four, where `n` is a run-time parameter.
 Since molecule emitters and reactions are local values, we can simply create them and store in a data structure: